 Group litigation poses particularly difficulties.
 I have been instructed in some of the largest (e.g. the excess irradiation group litigation – Exeter and RAGE) although product liability is more commonly seen with medicines (e.g. benzodiazepines, oral contraceptives) where I am usually instructed by the pharmaceutical companies.
 Industrial processes are sometimes alleged to be injurious to health and I have acted for Rio Tinto Zinc (Capper Pass litigation), ICI (carbon disulphide), 3M Riker (Flecainide Acetate) and other international companies in toxic tort cases.

 I feel strongly that patients who are injured or who die as a consequence of clinical negligence deserve full accountability and compensation for their suffering.
-This kind of professional negligence causes such hurt because of the breach of trust given to the NHS/medical professional: we place our lives and those of our loved ones in their hands.
-Often it is not money which the claimants seek- it is accountability and the hope that by exposing bad practice, other families will not suffer the same or similar fate.
+Medical professional negligence causes such hurt because of the breach of trust given to the NHS/medical professional: we place our lives and those of our loved ones in their hands.
+Often it is not money which the claimants seek- it is accountability and the hope that by exposing bad practice, lessons may be learned and other families will not suffer the same or similar fate.